ikz87/dots-2.0/README.md

 ### Other
 - [brightlight](https://github.com/multiplexd/brightlight) since for some reason xbacklight doesn't work on my machine.
 It's only used in `.bscripts/brightness.sh` so feel free to edit that script if you wanna use xbacklight instead.
+- [FT-Labs-picom](https://github.com/FT-Labs/picom) more stable fork of picom with better looking animations (no shadows for now, as they are glitchy at the moment).
 - [pop_report](https://github.com/ikz87/pop_report) used in some scripts.

 ### Optional